AustinCodingAcademy/temp-101-ebook/README.md

 [Mkdocs](https://www.mkdocs.org/) is a Python package that generates statics web files (HTML, CSS, JS), seen in the `site/` directory, from plain Markdown files, seen in the `docs/` directory.

 [Material-Mkdocs](https://squidfunk.github.io/mkdocs-material/) is another Python package that builds on top of Mkdocs to provide design from the Material-UI Theme.
 The two receive their configuration from the `mkdocs.yaml` file.
-You'll see the navigation is is provided by the `nav:` property in that file and the Material Theme is the value of `theme:`.
+You'll see the navigation is provided by the `nav:` property in that file and the Material Theme is the value of `theme:`.

 The [Express server](https://expressjs.com/) is just an app used to serve the static files from `site/` behind basic authentication thus the Node app is deployed and not the Python code.